-Municipal Boundary Agreements: Intergovernmental boundary agreements frequently suggest limits or guidelines to long-range City annexation, generally in exchange for some compromises from a participating town.
+• Municipal Boundary Agreements: Intergovernmental boundary agreements frequently suggest limits or guidelines to long-range City annexation, generally in exchange for some compromises from a participating town.
 Such compromises may include the town's agreement not to legally contest any annexation petition that is within the agreed annexation area and/or to limit town development in the possible future annexation area.
 Provisions for future maintenance, upgrades, or extensions of roads affected by annexations are often also covered in intergovernmental agreements.
-A boundary agreement can define future boundaries or areas of land use controls where two or more cities and villages jurisdictions overlap.
+A boundary agreement can define future boundaries or areas of land use controls where two or more of land use controls where two or more of land use controls.